webqit/quantum-js/README.md

 }
 ```

-Well, this also includes the fact that, unlike normal function declarations and expressions that can see their surrounding scope, code in function constructors can see only the global scope:
+Note that unlike normal function declarations and expressions, as in syntaxes 1 and 2 above, that can see their surrounding scope, code in [function constructors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/Function) is only able to see the global scope:

 ```js
 let a;